chud-lori/ldr/ARCHITECTURE.md

 ### Cleanup worker

 Runs in a background goroutine.
 Waits 10 minutes after startup, then runs every 24 hours.
-Deletes all rooms where `lastActiveAt` is older than 30 days, along with all associated documents in `journal`, `bucketlist`, `trivia`, `watchparty`, `chat`, and `puzzle` collections.
+Deletes all rooms where `lastActiveAt` is older than 30 days, along with all associated documents in `journal`, `bucketlist`, `trivia`, `watchparty`, `chat`, `puzzle`, `milestones`, and `drawing` collections. `DeleteRoom` (manual delete) uses the same list.

 ---

 ## Database

-One MongoDB database, ten collections:
+One MongoDB database, nine collections:

 | Collection | Key fields | Notes |
 |---|---|---|